fieldtrip/website/reference/ft_read_header.md

-   'coordsys'       = string, 'head' or 'dewar' (default = 'head') 'headerformat'   = name of a MATLAB function that takes the filename as input (default is automatic) 'password'       = password structure for encrypted data set (only for mayo_mef30 and mayo_mef21)
+   'coordsys'       = string, 'head' or 'dewar' (default = 'head') 'headerformat'   = name of a MATLAB function that takes the filename as input (default is automatic) 'password'       = password structure for encrypted data set (only for mayo_mef30 and mayo_mef21) 'readbids'       = boolean, whether to read information from the BIDS sidecar files (default = true)

  This returns a header structure with the following elements hdr.Fs                  sampling frequency